ELC1123/Cache-Simulation-Project/README.md

 | Set 6 |    46    |    22    |    54    |    62    |
 | Set 7 |    23    |    47    |    55    |    15    |

     Next, MM blocks 25 to 39 will be inserted.
-These will all result in misses and will replace the cache blocks Set 0 and Set 7 of Block 0 and Sets 1 to 6 of Block 1.
+These will all result in misses and will replace the cache blocks of Block 0 in Sets 0 and 7 and Block 1 in Sets 1 to 6.
     This is then followed by MM blocks 40 to 54, which will all result in hits.
 The most recently used blocks are now at Sets 0 to 7 of Block 2.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |